-- Not as supple/comfortable as other boots (e.g. Superleggeras & KS-1s)
+- Not as supple/comfortable as some other boots

-- Leather shows signs of wear quicker than expected under frequent use
+- Leather quickly shows signs of wear under frequent use

 5. Alpinestars Tech-1 T Karting Shoes

 Last but certainly not least, we have Alpinestars and their Tech-1 T series of karting shoes.
-When I started karting in the bigger kids’ leagues, the Tech-1 karting gear was seen almost everywhere; mostly for the eye-catching looks, but also for the quality!
-They may be on 5th place on this list, but they’re still one of the best pairs of boots out there, so let’s take a look.
+When I started karting in the bigger kids’ leagues, the Tech-1 karting gear was seen almost everywhere – mostly for the eye-catching looks, but also for the quality!
+They may be in 5th place on this list, but they’re still one of the best pairs of kart racing boots out there.

-If you’ve been in karting for any length of time, you’ll have heard of Alpinestars and their popularity, I’m sure.
-They offer good, stylish products for an affordable price, so they’ve very much a beloved brand.
+If you’ve been in karting for any length of time, you’ll have heard of Alpinestars and their popularity.
+They offer quality, stylish products for an affordable price, so they’re very much a beloved brand.

-They re-design and improve their Tech-1 series of gear a lot, and the T rendition of kart boots are no exception!
-They offer the flexible mid-top style, which cater to people who like the full boot and the kart shoe design due to having the benefits of both.
+They re-design and improve their Tech-1 series of gear a lot, and their ‘T’ rendition of kart boots is no exception!
+They offer the flexible mid-top style, which caters to drivers who like the full boot and the kart shoe design, due to having the benefits of both.

-Everything in the kart shoes was considered to create a very lightweight piece of footwear, even down to the single layered Velcro strap which acts as an extra ankle support without being uncomfortable.
+Everything in these kart racing shoes was considered to create a very lightweight piece of footwear, even down to the single layered Velcro strap, which acts as an extra ankle support without being uncomfortable.

 The soles on these boots were entirely redesigned compared to previous Tech-1s, and this is due to the introduction of a tread pattern mimicking an asymmetric tire.
-This specific tread is designed to be grippier than average, assisted by the material being water and oil repellant.
-Your feet won’t be slipping from those pedals, that’s for sure!
+This specific tread is designed to be extra grippy, assisted by the material being water and oil repellent.
+Your feet won’t be slipping off the pedals, that’s for sure!

-They’re thicker than most kart boot soles, which gives an extra layer of comfort while driving, but does diminish the aspect of ‘feel’ that kart drivers seek.
-There is an outer toe protector on the shoe, however, to add an extra layer of durability where you’d first see wear and tear from usage.
+The soles are thicker than most kart boot soles, which gives an extra layer of comfort while driving, but does diminish the aspect of ‘feel’ that kart drivers seek.
+There is an outer toe protector on the shoe to add an extra layer of durability where you’d first see wear and tear from excessive use.

-All in all, the kart shoes are lightweight and responsive, but the lack of a thin sole specifically made for feeling through the pedals is ultimately what decided its position on the list.
+All in all, the Tech-1 kart shoes are lightweight and responsive, but the lack of a thin sole specifically made for feeling through the pedals is ultimately what decided its position on our list.
 If you find thin soles to be uncomfortable, these boots would be perfect for you!
-They’re a pretty affordable and long-lasting boot for karting.
+Overall, they’re a pretty affordable and long-lasting boot for karting.

 - Unique, grippy tread pattern on the soles